flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 <link rel="stylesheet" href="/../../stylesheets/web-mcdu.css">

-!!! warning "Not available in the Stable Version"

 ## Overview

 The MCDU Web Interface allows you to display and control the MCDU on a browser including browsers on mobile devices like phones or tablets.